 What do you think gets the most viewers?
 The most readers?
 The most shares?

 - Titillating Celebrity Gossip.
-(Guess who got divorced THIS week?)
+(Who got divorced THIS week?)

 - Catastrophes.
-(Covered in foreign lands when there’s nothing local).
+(From foreign lands if there’s nothing local).

 - Economic breakdown.
 (The end of days.
 Zombie apocalypse scenarios.)